This is an example of creating an updater in Sparkle 2 with Cocoa programmatically. It hooks up a menu item’s target/action for checking for updates.

 This section only applies if you plan to use additional updater APIs that are not a part of the Core API methods listed above.

-Prefer to set the updater’s initial properties in your bundle’s Info.plist as described in Customizing Sparkle.
+Prefer to set your updater’s initial configuration in your bundle’s Info.plist as described in Customizing Sparkle.
 This includes properties like the updater’s feed URL and its update checking behavior.
-Only configuring the feed URL and signing keys (via SUFeedURL and SUPublicEDKey) in your bundle’s Info.plist is strongly recommended, which are described in later documentation sections.
+Besides configuring the feed URL and signing keys (via SUFeedURL and SUPublicEDKey), customization of settings is opt-in.

-Only set SPUUpdater (or SUUpdater for Sparkle 1) properties, related to update checking, programatically when the user wants to make updater setting changes, otherwise you may be ignoring the user’s preferences and resetting the updater’s cycle unnecessarily.
-Similarly, developers shouldn’t maintain their own set of user defaults on top of SPUUpdater (or SUUpdater) properties that are documented to already be backed by NSUserDefaults from user setting changes.
+Only set SPUUpdater runtime properties, related to update checking, programatically when the user wants to make updater setting changes, otherwise you may be ignoring the user’s preferences and resetting the updater’s cycle unnecessarily.
+Similarly, developers shouldn’t maintain their own set of user defaults on top of SPUUpdater properties that are documented to already be backed by NSUserDefaults from user setting changes.
 Please also refer to Adding a Settings UI for examples.